-The configuration process sets up various subdirectories and files in the configs directory to contain the configuration specific files; these are placed in a directory with the name of the configuration.
+The configuration process sets up various subdirectories and files in the configuration directory (this is either a directory configs insde the main Cactus directory, or the directory pointed to by the CACTUS_CONFIGS_DIR environment variable). to contain the configuration specific files; these are placed in a directory with the name of the configuration.

-config-data contains the files created by the configure script:
+config-data configure